 What to expect at your first trail

 When you show up, ask somewhere where sign-in is.
 This is a common question for new and old alike.
 If there are two lines, join the line for “unnamed hashers” or “Justs.”
 As this is your first time, let the person checking you in know that you are a virgin and present them with your cash (we do not accept coins) and ID and tell them who made you come (to the hash).
-We usually take credit cards as well.
+We usually take credit cards as well, and don’t always have change for large bills.
 You must be over 21 to participate.
 Trail costs $7.20 ($7 with cash).
 This helps us defray the costs of buying flour, chalk, beverages, snacks, bag transportation, etc.

 After you have checked in, go hang out and meet new friends.
 Listen out for someone who will shout for virgins or first time hashers.
 A seasoned member of the hash will explain what hashing is and how the trail is marked.
 Ask questions if you have them otherwise you will be as dumb as the rest of the pack, which isn’t very smart.
 If you bring a bag, we always have a place to store it.
 Ask around, people will direct you to where it is located.

 As the hash starts you will be introduced to the hash.
 Since you are new, you are a “Just,” and we will refer to you by “Just” + your first name.
 You should also refer to yourself this way.
 We’ll ask who made you cum (to the hash, and make sure you know their name!).
 The proper response is “I’m Just [your first name] and [hasher’s name] made me cum!”
 Then we will sing you a song to welcome you.